lleaff/coinmarketcap-extended-api/README.md

 Uses a local cache to avoid re-fetching coin info too frequently.
 The cache can be configured or overriden with a custom implementation.

+This library outputs most numbers as [bignumber.js](https://github.com/MikeMcl/bignumber.js) instances by default.
+This can be deactivated.

 This module cannot be used in browsers due to CSP restrictions.

 ## Installation